In a previous blog post, I covered what the end of third-party cookies means for marketers.

 Moreover, having a query string with any ad tech identifier, such as Google Ads gclid causes all cookies set by the browser with JavaScript to expire in one day, not just the cookie for the ad tech platform.

-Example: The cookie Segment sets is called ajs_anonymous_id and when loading a page without a gclid in the URL, the cookie is set to expire in one year (although in reality, it expires in seven days after the last interaction on the site).
+Example: The cookie Segment sets is called ajs_anonymous_id, and when loading a page without a gclid in the URL, the cookie is set to expire in one year (although, in reality, it expires in seven days after the last interaction on the site).

 But when the user comes back with a referrer from a known tracking domain, like Facebook or Google, and a click identifier from that platform, such as gclid or fbclid, all cookies expire in less than 24 hours.